 Since some Internet sites may be inappropriate for viewing in a public setting, users should exercise discretion in consideration of the rights of others.
 While the Spartanburg County Public Libraries uphold users’ rights to privacy and confidentiality in their use of all library resources, the nature of electronic resources makes it impossible to guarantee these rights.

 The Library affirms the responsibility of parents to determine the appropriateness of Internet resources for their children.
 Parents are strongly encouraged to supervise their children’s Internet use, as Library staff cannot assume this responsibility.
 The Internet provides access to valuable educational and informational resources for children and youth, who are expected to abide by this policy.

-Internet workstation users must behave in accordance with the Library’s Policy on Conduct & Behavior.
+Internet workstation users must behave in accordance with the Library’s Behavior and Due Process Policy.

 The Library may establish sign-up procedures and time limits for use of the Internet workstations, and some workstations may be earmarked for specific purposes.

 Library staff will assist Internet users in a manner consistent with other Library services.
 The availability of staff and needs of other Library users will necessarily affect the extent of assistance to patrons using the Internet.